mauno-j-ronkko/sharkC64/docs/ide/starting.md

-# Starting sharkC64
+# Starting the sharkC64 IDE

-Instructions to downloading and installing sharkC64 can be found on a page describing [installation](../prerequisites/installing.md).
-Before starting sharkC64, check that you have installed a compatible Java Runtime environment, see [setup](../prerequisites/setup.md).
+Instructions to downloading and installing the sharkC64 IDE can be found on a page describing [installation](../prerequisites/installing.md).
+Before starting the sharkC64 IDE, check that you have installed a compatible Java Runtime environment, see [setup](../prerequisites/setup.md).

-The following instructions assume that you have downloaded and unzipped sharkC64 in a Windows computer to the folder `C:\SHARKC64`.
+The following instructions assume that you have downloaded and unzipped the sharkC64 IDE in a Windows computer to the folder `C:\SHARKC64`.
 You may install sharkC64 to another folder, and you may also install it on a Mac or a Linux computer.
 Then, however, you should pay attention to folder paths so that they match the ones that you have.